American foulbrood rope test being conducted with a match

 AFB affects unsealed and sealed brood - young larvae, less than 24 hours old, are most susceptible to the infection.

-Below are links to more information about American foulbrood:
+Below are links to more information about American foulbrood, including how to control the disease:

 Note: Be careful when purchasing hives from other apiarists.
 If the disease status of the hives is unknown, ensure that a bulk honey sample, representative of the hives, is tested for the presence of AFB disease agent before you make any payment.